Skip to content

 If only there were a natural choice when choosing between Sherwin Williams Natural Choice and Alabaster!
 If the color name hasn’t made your decision for you, let’s take a look at all the differences (and similarities!) between these two colors.

-Sherwin Williams Natural Choice and Alabaster Swatches
+Sherwin Williams Natural Choice and Alabaster First Impressions

 Honestly when the colors aren’t directly beside each other, the difference is pretty subtle.